-Well, this is a short tutorial about the optimizing the textures in UDK and some of the key things to remember
+Well, this is a short tutorial about optimizing the textures in UDK and some of the key things to remember

 while importing texture into UDK.